-- Banning pupils from areas of School (or in House) and/or detention or gating may be imposed. - In cases of cyber-bullying it might be considered that the pupil should not have access to social media or a mobile phone. - In serious and/or persistent cases, suspension, exclusion and/or police involvement will be considered if the impact has serious consequences for the mental health of the victims and peers involved.
+- Banning pupils from areas of School (or in House) and/or detention or gating may be imposed. - A pupil may be moved to a different boarding house. - In cases of cyber-bullying it might be considered that the pupil should not have access to social media or a mobile phone. - In serious and/or persistent cases, suspension, exclusion and/or police involvement will be considered.